Koyamot/node-db4-project/README.md

 Design the **data model** for a _recipe book_ application, then use `Knex migrations and seeding` functionality to build a `SQLite3` database based on the model and seed it with test data.

-The requirements for the system, as stated by the client are:
+The requirements for the system, as stated by the client are:35

 - have a way to manage recipes.
 - have a way to manage ingredients.